brc-dd/animated-tailwindcss/README.md

 - Switching to experimental mode does not remove the classic Animate.css utility classes like `animate-infinite`, `animate-repeat-1`, `animate-delay-1s`, `animate-faster`.
 You are free to use them if you wish.

-- Also, note that just enabling the JIT mode does not enable the experimental arbitrary value support provided by this package.
+- Also, note that only enabling the JIT mode does not enable the experimental arbitrary value support provided by this package.
 You need to explicitly opt-in by passing `{experimental: true}` as second param.

 ## Notes